Published on March 5, 2020 – Last Updated on May 11, 2022

-If you are just getting starting with meditation or wondering what it’s all about, Stick around.
-We’re going to talk about meditation for beginners.
-You will learn the basic tips & tricks on how to start your meditation practice.
+If you are starting with meditation or wondering what it’s all about, Stick around.
+First, we’re going to talk about meditation for beginners.
+Then, you will learn the essential tips & tricks on how to start your meditation practice.

 The History of Meditation

 Despite what you may have heard, mindful meditation is not about religion or even a religious ritual.
-There is a misconception that because certain religions practice meditation regularly, it must mean you are sharing a religious experience if you meditate.
+Unfortunately, there is a misconception that certain religions practice meditation regularly.
+It must mean you are sharing a spiritual experience if you meditate.

 The practice of meditation was developed in India as a part of the Hindu religion, and it began a long time ago.
 It made its way to China around the 5th century BCE and was adopted by the Buddhist religion.
-I know I just told you it wasn’t about religion and it’s not!
-Stick with me here.
+I know I just told you it wasn’t about religion, and it’s not!
+Could you stick with me here?

-Meditation began to show up in other cultures and religious practices around the world.
+Meditation began to show up in other cultures and religious practices worldwide.
 As meditation moved to Western cultures, secular forms of meditation began to be practiced.
-Although spiritual meditation began as a religious practice, secular meditation has a different emphasis.
+Although spiritual meditation started as a religious practice, secular meditation has a different emphasis.

 What Exactly is Meditation?